EV LEGISLATION GUIDE

 Building Regulations Part S — EV Infrastructure

-• Approved Document S — the technical guidance for Part S compliance is set out in Approved Document S (2021 edition).
-It covers the minimum charge point specification, cable route requirements, metering, and documentation requirements for building control sign-off.
+Approved Document S is the technical guidance for demonstrating Part S compliance.
+It covers the minimum charge point specification, cable route requirements, metering, and the documentation building control will expect at sign-off.

 Wales and Scotland have separate building regulations with similar but not identical provisions.
 Northern Ireland follows the Building Regulations (Northern Ireland) 2012 (as amended), which currently has more limited EV infrastructure requirements.